wasmerio/sonde-rs/README.md

 ├── provider.d
 ```

-First, add the following lines to the `Cargo.toml` file:
+Start with the obvious thing: let's add the following lines to the
+`Cargo.toml` file:

 ```toml
 [build-dependencies]
 sonde = "0.1"
 ```

 Now, let's see what is in the `provider.d` file.
-It's the canonical
+It's _not_ a `sonde`
-way to declare USDT probes:
+specific vendor format, it's the canonical way to declare USDT probes
+(see [Scripting][scripting])!

 ```d
 provider hello {